aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/dwg-to-compliance-pdf/_index.md

 pdfOptions.getCorePdfOptions().setCompliance(PdfCompliance.PdfA1a);
 ```

-## Step 5: Save PDF with PDF/A‑1a Compliance
+## Step 5: save PDF with pDF/A‑1a compliance

 Now write the PDF file to disk.
 The output file will be PDF/A‑1a compliant, ready for archival.